-It’s A LOT of work to produce something that I’m proud of, which is why it’s been a few weeks since I’ve posted a new recipe here.
+A lot of work goes into producing something that I’m proud of, which is why it’s been a few weeks since I’ve posted a new recipe here.

 I have to say though, this is a good recipe to jump back in with.
-This spiralized butternut squash pasta is a great transition dish from summer to fall, and contains just enough carbs to keep me going through all this crazy.
+These spiralized butternut squash noodles are a great transition dish from summer to fall, and contains just enough carbs to keep me going through all this crazy.
 Plus, it has crispy pancetta (ie. bacon).
 Truly, everything is better with bacon……and creamy brie cheese.

 I want to express my extreme gratitude to all of you who keep reading despite my uneven posting schedule.
 Who like, and comment, and cheer me on even when I feel like I’m spiraling out of control.

-Pin Butternut Squash Pasta with Brown Butter and Brie For Later
+Pin Butternut Squash Noodles with Brown Butter and Brie For Later

 More Butternut Squash Recipes from Betsylife